 As with the original edition, the reader should know from the outset that – as the title suggests – concepts underlying the artists’ work will be of central concern.
 If the reader already has a background in modern art history, they should find the passages here thought-provoking.
 Ultimately, the goal is to enable you, the artist, to bring a keener sense of confidence in your work having explored the art of so many others.

 A scholarly preface by noted writer Barry Schwabsky is included.
 Over one hundred artworks by over sixty artists, including Pat Adams, Gene Davis, Helen Frankenthaler, Arshile Gorky, Peter Halley, Jonathan Lasker, Pat Lipsky, Morris Louis, Melissa Meyer, Joan Mitchell, Piet Mondrian, Kenneth Noland, Thomas Nozkowski, Jackson Pollock, Larry Poons, David Reed, Gerhard Richter, Bridget Riley and David Row have their work reproduced and discussed.
+See the complete list of featured painters here.
 An easy-to-use reference lists all the featured paintings with links to the full-size images.

 The art historical and critical materials are noted with over 130 annotated references.

 Individual pigments are discussed in charts on lightfastness, transparency, drying speed, etc. In a scientific discussion of color, charts of value and tone are included by noted pigment authority Bruce McEvoy,